Leica V-LUX Typ 114 vs Sony RX10 IV

 The V-LUX Typ 114 writes its imaging data to SDXC cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

-Both the V-LUX Typ 114 and the RX10 IV are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.